mandalbiswadip/mandalbiswadip.github.io/_posts/2020-03-01-transformers.md

 ## Self-Attention

-Let's first understand how an RNN computes representations for different positions in a sequence.
+Let\'s first understand how an RNN computes representations for different positions in a sequence.
 To calculate the representation of the sequence at position $i$, it needs to consume all the previous inputs.
 In this case, relating two long-range dependencies may not be feasible, since the initial sequence elements will go through a lot of transformations to arrive at the current position.
 It has to do a lot of sequential operations, which is not parallelizable.

 Self attention does this in a way where learning two long-range dependencies is a constant-order operation and is parallelizable.